Neuffexx/DisplayKeys-IS/README.md

 	- (Optionally) Set Image Splitting Parameters
 		- `Defaults:` Will Split the image in a 2x6 grid, using Spacing of **_40 (pixels)_**.
 		- `User Defined:` Will let you manually enter the amount of Rows/Columns, and the Spacing between Image-Cells.
-	- (Optionally) Click the '`Update Preview`' button to the right to see a preview representation of what is will be split/cut.
+	- (Optionally) Click the `Update Preview` button to the right to see a preview representation of what is will be split/cut.
- 	- Click the '`Split Image`' button.
+ 	- Click the `Split Image` button.
   		- Settings will use defaults for any input not given.
 	- Just assign them in your DisplayPad Provider's software.
 	  And your done :D